top of page

 The process involves several steps:

 1. Identifying the Asset: The asset must qualify as an intangible under the UK tax code.
-This typically includes assets like software, patents, and trademarks but excludes those acquired before April 2002 unless they meet specific conditions set forth in recent legislation.
+This typically includes assets like software, patents, and trademarks with assets acquired before 1 April 2002 generally falling outside the corporate intangibles regime and not eligible for amortisation deductions under Part 8 of CTA 2009.

 2. Valuation: Assigning a monetary value to the asset, often its purchase price or fair market value.